-Talk about feeling like you're on a cloud with this one!
 Find a wall, sit on the floor facing the wall, lay back and move your legs up against the wall, so your body makes a 90-degree-angle.
 This pose is fantastic for regenerating your circulation, lowering your blood pressure, and reinvigorating your nervous system.
-It essentially gives your brain a refresh and a break, who doesn't want that?
+It essentially gives your brain a refresh and a break, putting the ahhhh in asanas.

 5. Corpse Pose

-Arguably the most relaxing pose of all time.
-Once you have gone through some of the previous poses and you're feeling good and ready to finish off head into the savasana, or corpse pose.
+Once you have gone through some of the previous poses and you're feeling good, gently come into savasana, or corpse pose.
 Simply lay on your back, keeping your legs, hips, shoulders, and neck aligned, close your eyes and take some deep slow breaths.
 Let your feet relax and fall to the sides a bit, and let your mind turn off for a moment.
 Stay here as long as needed, then when you're ready open your eyes, roll to your right side, and slowly return to a seated position.